nodejitsu/handbook/book.md

 # Using The Jitsu Client

 [Jitsu](http://github.com/nodejitsu/jitsu) is a [Command Line Tool (CLI)](http://en.wikipedia.org/wiki/Command-line_interface) for interacting with the Nodejitsu platform.
 It's open-source and easy to use.
 We've designed Jitsu to be suitable for command line beginners, but still be powerful and extensible enough for production usage.
-If you aren't a fan of the command line or don't have terminal access, you can still do everything Jitsu can do through our web admin, [Samurai](#Samurai).
+If you aren't a fan of the command line or don't have terminal access, you can still do everything Jitsu can do through our web admin, [Samurai](http://nodejitsu.com).

+Jitsu requires the Node Package Manager ( npm ).
+If you need help installing npm go to: [Installing npm](#Installing_npm)

 ## Installation